-In the topic About Windows Azure BizTalk Services, we saw that one of the core requirements from BizTalk Services is to bridge the message and transport protocol mismatch between two disparate systems.
-In cloud parlance, we should think of each system on the cloud as an endpoint on Windows Azure.
+In the BizTalk Services topic, we saw that one of the core requirements from BizTalk Services is to bridge the message and transport protocol mismatch between two disparate systems.
+In cloud parlance, we should think of each system on the cloud as an endpoint on Microsoft Azure.
 Rich messaging endpoints enable message exchange between these disparate applications (which are either extensions of on-premises applications or representing an application running on the cloud).
-However, given that the two systems are disparate and probably follow different messaging format and protocols, it becomes imperative that Windows Azure provides rich processing capabilities between the two endpoints.
+However, given that the two systems are disparate and probably follow different messaging format and protocols, it becomes imperative that Microsoft Azure provides rich processing capabilities between the two endpoints.
 The processing capabilities could include the following:

 The ability to connect systems following different transport protocols

 The ability to validate the message originating from the source endpoint against a standard schema